 Marketplace Open Enrollment

-Open Enrollment for the Marketplace is usually November 1 of the current year to January 31 of the following year.
+Open Enrollment for the Marketplace for 2019 is over.
 There is only ONE Open Enrollment period per year for the Marketplace.

-For the remainder of 2017, you can enroll in a 2017 health insurance plan only if you have a life event that qualifies you for a Special Enrollment Period.
+For the remainder of 2018, and for 2019, you can enroll in a 2018 health insurance plan only if you have a life event that qualifies you for a Special Enrollment Period.